Coffee Cake Muffins with Cinnamon Streusel

 Cinnamon Streusel Topping

 My favorite part of these muffins is the cinnamon-sugar crumbles.
-So, not only are we adding it to the top, but we’re layering it within each muffin, too.
+Not only does the streusel get piled generously on top, but we’re layering it inside each muffin too, so you get that buttery cinnamon crunch in every single bite.

-You’ll need flour, sugar, cinnamon, and slightly softened cubed butter.
-It’s important that your butter is only slightly softened so that the streusel maintains its structure during baking.
-Cut the butter into the dry ingredients by using a fork.
+You’ll need flour, sugar, cinnamon and slightly softened cubed butter.
+Slightly softened is key here.
+If your butter is too warm, the streusel will turn into a paste instead of crumbles.
+Cut the butter into the dry ingredients using a fork until the mixture looks like wet sand.
+Like this:

 I love to serve these hot from the oven slathered with homemade butter.
 Whip up a bowl of my fave Fruit Salad with Honey-Lime Dressing and your breakfast or brunch spread is complete!